Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 ## Set NCN boot image for `ncn-m001` and NCN storage nodes

-Follow these steps when upgrading NCN storage nodes and `ncn-m001` during [3.1 `management-nodes-rollout` with CSM upgrade](../workflows/management_rollout.md#31-management-nodes-rollout-with-csm-upgrade) when following the procedures in
+Follow these steps when upgrading `ncn-m001` during [3.1 `management-nodes-rollout` with CSM upgrade](../workflows/management_rollout.md#31-management-nodes-rollout-with-csm-upgrade) when following the procedures in
 [Install or upgrade additional products with IUF](../workflows/install_or_upgrade_additional_products_with_iuf.md) or [Upgrade CSM and additional products with IUF](../workflows/upgrade_csm_and_additional_products_with_iuf.md).
+Additionally, these steps can be followed if NCN storage nodes are being upgraded with the [Upgrade NCN storage nodes into the customized image](#upgrade-ncn-storage-nodes-into-the-customized-image) directions.

 1. (`ncn-mw#`) Set the `IMS_RESULTANT_IMAGE_ID` to be the `final_image_id` found in [3.1 `management-nodes-rollout` with CSM upgrade](../workflows/management_rollout.md#31-management-nodes-rollout-with-csm-upgrade).